ora-io/docs/resources/glossary.md

 ### CLE

 Computational Entity.
-The customizable and programmable software defined by developers and the underlying oracle network running those software.
+The customizable and programmable software defined by developers, and the underlying oracle network that runs this software

 ### Client